 Others included in your care plan may be:

-- Diagnostic imaging and laboratory for testing, diagnosing and managing neurological problems
+- Diagnostic imaging for testing, diagnosing and managing neurological problems

 - Inpatient physical rehabilitation for comprehensive rehabilitation therapy with the benefits of a hospital setting, including 24/7 rehabilitation nursing care and diagnostic capabilities